Your cart

 Mattress Pros Cons Ideal For Price (Queen, typical street) Overall Score

-Serta Perfect Sleeper Balanced support; several firmness options; good value when discounted Motion isolation trails all-foam beds; thicker models feel heavy Average-weight sleepers, mixed positions, guest rooms Roughly $1,000–$1,600 depending on build 4.4 / 5
+Serta Perfect Sleeper Balanced support; several firmness options; good value when discounted Motion isolation trails all-foam beds; thicker models can feel heavy Average-weight sleepers, mixed positions, guest rooms Roughly $1,000–$1,600 depending on build 4.4 / 5

 Testing Team Takeaways